jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 ## Building infrastructure

-I am only familiar with the infrastructure in my current building, but I imagine all are relatively similar.
+Having helped with enough projects around my condo building, I'm pretty familiar with its communications infrastructure.
+Here's how our building's comms work, and I imagine most condos designed in this era are pretty similar.

-The Main Distribution Frame (MDF) is located 3 levels below ground, on our "C" level of the parking garage.
-This is where the phone company, multiple cable companies, and other services come together, and for Wave G, it is where there is switching equipment, fiber splicing, UPS backup, etc.
+The Main Distribution Frame (MDF) is located 3 levels below ground (the "C level garage") in the core of our high-rise tower.
+The MDF is where the phone company, multiple cable companies, and other services come together.
+For Wave G, this is where they have installed their core switching equipment, fiber splices, and UPS backup.

-Here is our building's MDF.
-From left to right, there's:
+Here's a photo from within our MDF.
+From left to right, approximately:
-- the traditional telephone provider
+- traditional telephone provider
 - various business phone lines
 - fire equipment
 - VOIP lines and our building's private network